II. Epidemiology

 1. Often asymptomatic

-2. Intense lower Abdominal Pain for days
+2. Intense lower Abdominal Pain and cramping for days (associated with large infestations)

 V. Signs